mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-Pigment CSS replaces the callback with a CSS variable and inject the value through inline style.
-This makes it possible to create a static CSS file while still allowing dynamic styles.
+Pigment CSS replaces the callback with a CSS variable and injects the value through inline styles.
+This makes it possible to create a static CSS file while still allowing for dynamic styles.

 ```css
 .Heading_class_akjsdfb {